 Lean construction helps increase productivity, efficiency, and quality at lower costs throughout a construction project.
-With a different approach to production management, Lean construction holistically helps management improve the construction process.
-The Lean project is a collaborative effort of management, customer, and integrated project delivery.
+Lean construction holistically helps management improve the construction process with a different approach to production management.
+The Lean project is a collaborative management, customer, and integrated project delivery effort.

 5 Core Methods of Delivery in Lean Construction

 Providing clients with the best service and quality throughout the project is vital.
-However, being able to do it efficiently while saving time and/or money makes a difference.
+However, doing it efficiently while saving time and/or money makes a difference.
 There are five core methods of delivering a Lean project:

 - Conditions of satisfaction